Richmond Drug Possession Charges

 The most common constitutional issues that arise in drug possession cases are Fourth Amendment issues.
 Fourth Amendment issues involve search and seizure and probable cause cases.
 These issues involve questions about whether an officer had enough reason or probable cause to pull someone over or search their property.
 In these cases, the attorney can challenge whether legal cause existed under the Fourth Amendment and if a search used to obtain evidence was legal.

 Biggest Mistakes to Avoid in Richmond Drug Cases

-The biggest mistakes we see in simple drug possession cases are when individuals attempt to handle their without an attorney, especially in marijuana cases.
+The biggest mistakes attorneys see in simple drug possession cases are when individuals attempt to handle their without an attorney, especially in marijuana cases.
 Individuals feel that since some states have legalized marijuana, the Court’s in Virginia will go easy on this issue.
-Unfortunately this is incorrect, in Virginia possession of marijuana is still a class 1 misdemeanor which can come with an active jail sentence and automatic 6-month loss of license.
+Unfortunately, this is incorrect, in Virginia possession of marijuana is still a class 1 misdemeanor which can come with an active jail sentence and automatic 6-month loss of license.